oracle-livelabs/developer/build-ords-apis-in-adb/3-batch-load-data-and-biz-objs/batch-load-data-and-biz-objs.md

 4. You should see a result in the `Script Output` tab, similar to the one in the above image.

-   In the next lab, you'll create your own ORDS APIs; to include the business logic you just created here.
+   In the next lab, you'll create your own ORDS APIs, including the business logic you just created here.

 You may now [proceed to the next lab](#next).